lmoroz/bWAPP/README.txt

 bWAPP - README
 //////////////

-bWAPP or a buggy web application is a free and open source web application build to allow security enthusiasts, students and developers to better secure web applications. bWAPP prepares you to conduct successful penetration testing and ethical hacking projects. bWAPP contains all vulnerabilities from the OWASP Top 10 project.
+bWAPP, or a buggy web application, is a deliberately insecure web application. bWAPP helps security enthusiasts, developers and students to discover and to prevent web vulnerabilities.
+It prepares to conduct successful penetration testing and ethical hacking projects.
+What makes bWAPP so unique?
+Well, it has over 60 web bugs! bWAPP covers all major known web vulnerabilities, including all risks from the OWASP Top 10 project!
 It is for educational purposes only.

 It includes:

-*/ Injection vulnerabilities like SQL, XML/XPath, LDAP, HTML, command and mail injections */ Cross-Site Scripting (XSS) and Cross-Site Tracing (XST) */ Cross-Site Request Forgery (CSRF)
-*/ Malicious, unrestricted file uploads
+*/ Injection vulnerabilities like SQL, XML/XPath, LDAP, HTML, Command and SMTP injection */ Cross-Site Scripting (XSS), Cross-Site Tracing (XST) and Cross-Site Request Forgery (CSRF) */ Malicious, unrestricted file uploads
-*/ Authentication, authorization and session management issues */ Directory traversals
+*/ Authentication, authorization and session management issues */ Arbitrary file access and directory traversals
 */ Local and remote file inclusions (LFI/RFI)
-*/ Information disclosures
-*/ Configuration issues: Man-in-the-Middle, ClickJacking, Cross-domain policy, Cross-origin resource sharing,...
+*/ Configuration issues: Man-in-the-Middle, Cross-domain policy file, information disclosures,...
-*/ Information disclosures
-*/ HTTP parameter pollution
-*/ HTTP response splitting
+*/ HTTP parameter pollution and HTTP response splitting */ Denial-of-Service (DoS) attacks
-*/ ClickJacking
-*/ HTML5 web storage issues
+*/ HTML5 ClickJacking, Cross-origin resource sharing (CORS) and web storage issues */ Unvalidated redirects and forwards
-*/ Denial-of-Service (DoS) attacks
 */ Parameter tampering
 */ Insecure cryptographic storage
 */ and much more...